stewones/angular-morris/README.md

 Easy use of morris.js with angular.js

-## Notes
+## Current Status
-> `angular-morris-charts` is now deprecated.
-See the last changes in [1.3 version](https://github.com/st1s/angular-morris/releases/tag/1.3.0)
+> `angular-morris` is now deprecated.
+I'm working with angular 2 and planning to support it again soon.
+Anyway you can use the current version as it is.
+Sorry but I'll not support the js version anymore.

 ## Installing
 Install `angular-morris` through bower or npm.
 Checkout [the docs](https://angular-morris.io/docs).